File tree workaround for Helix

 The idea here is to implement a custom opener in nnn.

-When navigating to a file, it will be opened using hx
+When navigating to a file, it will be opened using hx in the right pane.

-When opening another file, it checks if there is a running instance of hx
+When opening another file, it checks if there is a running instance of hx in the right pane and sends the :open $1\r command to that pane.

 Here’s the implementation:

-This allows you to efficiently manage your files and work with Helix using WezTerm and nnn
+This allows you to efficiently manage your files and work with Helix using WezTerm and nnn.

 Related Posts: